 Float-n-Tote Rental Center

 The Float n Tote Rental Center provides a nonprofit outdoor service allowing inexpensive rentals for all those in our community.
-The current inventory includes rafting, kayaking, canoeing, backpacking, and snowshoeing equipment.
+The current inventory include rafting equipment, kayaks, stand up paddle (SUP) boards. canoes, backpacking gear, camping gear, and snowshoeing equipment.
 We look forward to adding additional equipment in the future.
+The Float-n-Tote rental certain has a full inventory of equipment.